kevinhuang1208/Clone-Crunchyroll/documentation/user-stories/user_stories.md

       * So that I can try again without needing to refill forms I entered valid data into.

 ### Edit profile
-* As a registered/loged-in user, I want to be able to view my account information such as my credentials, profile picture, and all the reviews or anime I've posted.
+* As a registered/logged-in user, I want to be able to view my account information at `/user/:userId` such as my credentials, profile picture, and all the reviews or anime I've posted.
   * When at my profile page, I want the ability to edit the information pertaining my credentials and my profile picture.
     * When I enter invalid information such as editing an email to not match proper email format, I should not be able to submit the edit.
   * I should also be able to view all my reviews I've posted from my account.